kiddden/openAIApp/README.md

 #### Chat screen
 - [x] ~~Live communication with model~~
 - [x] ~~Error handling with alerts~~
+- [ ] Editing already sent messages
+- [ ] Regenerating response
-- Settings section with the ability to change the model of completions and temperature(changing the determinacy of answers of the AI)
+- [ ] Settings section with the ability to change the model of completions and temperature(changing the determinacy of answers of the AI)
-- Saving the chat history
+- [ ] Saving the chat history
-- Ability to create multiple chat sessions
+- [ ] Ability to create multiple chat sessions

 #### Image generation screen
 - [x] ~~Generating images~~
 - [x] ~~Error handling with alerts~~
+- [ ] Regenerating image
-- Saving\sharing images
+- [ ] Saving\sharing images
-- Ability to generate more than one image at once
+- [ ] Ability to generate more than one image at once

 #### Overall
 - [x] ~~Dark theme~~